Hoyland Street upgrade (Kluver Street to Bracken Ridge Road) - Bracken Ridge

-- installing approximately 800m of guardrail along the corridor
+- installing approximately 800 metres of guardrail along the corridor

-- removing approximately 200 street trees with an offset planting of approximately 400 trees in the project vicinity and local area
+- removing approximately 200 street trees with an offset planting of approximately 400 trees within the project vicinity and local area

 - upgrading the street lighting to LED along the corridor